rom9/multirec/README.md

 -----
 The usage of this software could not be simpler, and its functionality could not be more limited:

-    multirec <trackdir>
+    multirec <trackname>

-Where `trackdir` is the directory where the recorded files have to be saved.
-If it does not exist under the current directory, it is created.
+Where `trackname` is the name of the track that is going to be recorded.

 Before launching the program, make sure you have the configuration file `multirec.rc` under the current directory.
 This file contains the soundcards configuration data, one line for each soundcard.
 Please refer to the comments in the provided .rc file for details.